 In this journey of ours through life, it is amazing how many varieties of plants we encounter just walking down the street.
-When you research them it is amazing what you find.
-Like for example Rhus glabra which I came across yesterday on my walk.
+And when you research them it is amazing what you find.
+For example, Rhus glabra which I came across yesterday on my walk.
 It is also known as Scarlet Sumach, Upland, Pennsylvania Sumach, Vinegar Tree, or Smooth Sumach.
 Of course Sumach, Sumaq, besides being a shrub or a family of plants is a well-known spice that is actually derived from the dried fruits of some species of Rhus.
 Not this one!

-The spice Sumach is derived from the dried fruits of Rhus coriaria, a sour reddish-purple powder used especially in middle-eastern cuisine.
+The spice Sumach is derived from the dried fruits of Rhus coriaria.
+It is a sour reddish-purple powder used especially in middle-eastern cuisine.
 You might also see it sprinkled on Hummus and Tashi.
 It is an ingredient in falafel and Persians added it to their Chelo-Kabab.
 However, in North America, Rhus glabra is used to make a beverage tasting similar to lemonade.

-You can distinguish the non-poisonous varieties by observing their fruit which is clothed with acid crimson hairs, with compound, dense panicles; the poisonous species have smooth fruits and axillary panicles and smooth fruit.
-Some well-known poisonous species include Rhus toxicodendron or Poison Ivy, Rhus diversiloba or Poison Oak, and Rhus vernix or Poison Sumach.
+You can distinguish the non-poisonous varieties by observing their fruit which is clothed with acid crimson hairs, with compound, dense panicles.
+The poisonous species have smooth fruits and axillary panicles.
+Some well-known poisonous species include Rhus Toxicodendron or Poison Ivy, Rhus diversiloba or Poison Oak, and Rhus vernix or Poison Sumach.
 All three contain a substance called urushiol which causes an allergic reaction in humans.

-In autumn the leaves turn nice shades of yellow and red giving the landscape rather nice punch of color.
-The shrub blooms in early summer and since this shrub comes in male and female fruits will only appear on the female plants.
-Rhus glabra fruits appear in autumn and are reddish in color and they hang in clusters and covered in a crimson down that is very sour to the taste as it contains malic acid, to preserve its acidity they should be picked before rain or water touches them.
-This plant is used in medicines.
+This shrub comes in male and female fruits will only appear on the female plants.
+Rhus glabra produces fruits in autumn.
+They are reddish in color and they hang in clusters.
+They are covered in a crimson down that is very sour to the taste, as it contains malic acid.
+To preserve their acidity, they should be picked before rain or water touches them.